sguzunov/docs/docs/developers/01_configuration/05_themes/themes-config.md

 ![Header buttons](../../../images/themes/header-buttons.gif)

-Setting the tooltips of the Sticky button and its foreground color when pressed and when hovered over in a pressed state:
+Setting the tooltips of the "Sticky" button and its foreground color when pressed and when hovered over in a pressed state:

 ```json
 {